rachelschipull/rachelschipull/README.md

 Skills rundown: JavaScript, React, TypeScript, ExpressJS, NodeJS.
 Jest.
 MongoDB.
 Firebase.
 SQL. <br>
 Background in project and business management, sustainability, communications, community building and higher education. <br>
-Currently working as a Software Engineer with [Rugged Software](https://www.ruggedsoftware.dev/). <br>
+Most recently promoting women and nonbinary product managers at Women In Product and working as a Software Engineer with [Rugged Software](https://www.ruggedsoftware.dev/). <br>
-Helping small businesses success at [Schipull Tech Solutions](https://rachelschipull.com).
-Part of the 100Devs Agency.
+Helping small businesses succeed at [Schipull Tech Solutions](https://rachelschipull.com).
+100Devs Alumna.

 ### More about me:
   - 🥬 I love growing and eating all kinds of vegetables.